The Engaged Dad: Workshop for Fathers · 6 June 2026 · Lausanne · CHF 200 Register here

 Less warmth.

 Not a fight.
 Not a rupture.
-Just a drifting.

 Most couples think they’ve “improved” when the fighting stops.

-The fighting stops because nearly all communication shuts down.
+It stops because nearly all communication shuts down.

 Distance often arrives after months or years of unresolved friction.
+Not one big moment — just many small ones that never quite found their way back to safety.

 Quiet can feel like relief.